gnames/gnparser/README.md

 To use `GNparser` as a command line tool under Windows, Mac or Linux, download the [latest release][releases], uncompress it, and copy `gnparser` binary somewhere in your PATH.
+On a Mac you might also need to go to `System Preferences` and security panel select `Allow from other developers`.
+Then, after running `gnparser`, click 'Yes' in a dialog box allowing to run a program from an "unregistered developer".

 ```bash
 tar xvf gnparser-v1.0.0-linux.tar.gz